 Remember: “Your heart is a giant cathedral.
 Let it open.
 Let it love.”
 And do it all at your own damn pace.

-PS Want more stories about how people discovered love after loss?
-Read this.
+If you’d like more stories about how people discovered love after loss, read this.